Genaro Hernández: WBA super featherweight champion

 Exactly two years after his win over Rojas, Hernández got his first world title try, against Daniel Londas, on November 22, 1991, in Épernay, France.
-Hernández did not disappoint those who had predicted him to be a future world champion as he knocked out future world champion Londas in nine rounds in front of Londas' hometown crowd, becoming World Junior Lightweight champion by winning the until then vacant title.
-In 1992, he defended his crown twice, knocking out Omar Catari in six rounds and, travelling to Japan once more, defeating challengers Masuaki Takeda and Yuji Watanabe, Takeda by decision and Watanabe by knockout in six.
+Hernández knocked out Londas in nine rounds in front of Londas' hometown crowd, becoming World Junior Lightweight champion by winning the until then vacant title.
+In 1992, he defended his title twice, knocking out Omar Catari in six rounds and, travelling to Japan once more, defeating challengers Masuaki Takeda and Yuji Watanabe, Takeda by decision and Watanabe by knockout in six.

-His next fight proved historic, albeit for the wrong reasons.
 Defending on April 26, 1993, once again in Inglewood against former world featherweight champion Raúl Pérez, Hernández had to settle for a first round technical draw.
 This was the first, and so far only, world title fight in which no punches were landed.
 Right after the initial bell, Perez headbutted Hernández, and Perez bled profusely from an arterial vein on his forehead.
 The referee summoned the ring doctor, who decided the fight should be stopped as Perez required immediate surgery.
 In the June 28 rematch later that year, Hernández retained the world title by a knockout in round eight.
 Hernandez then closed the year by defeating Harold Warren by decision to once again keep his title.
 In 1994, Hernandez retained the title twice, including a victory over Jimmy Garcia, (who would die later after a fight with Gabriel Ruelas).
 By the end of 1994, Hernández was clamoring for a world title fight against crosstown rival and WBO lightweight champion Oscar De La Hoya.

 After eight successful title defenses, Hernández vacated his WBA super featherweight title in order to face De La Hoya in the upcoming year.
 Hernández began 1995 by beating popular Mexican boxer, Jorge "Maromero" Páez, by a knockout in eight rounds in Inglewood.

 WBO lightweight title challenge

-On September 9, the highly anticipated encounter between Hernández and de la Hoya took place in Las Vegas.
+On September 9, the encounter between Hernández and de la Hoya took place in Las Vegas.
 Hernández lost for the first time in his career, retiring from the fight at the end of the sixth round, his nose bloody: He returned to his corner, but without sitting down motioned to his team that he did not want to continue the fight.
 Reportedly, he had come to the fight with a nose previously injured in a sparring session.
 Up until the fight's end, the judges had de la Hoya holding a lead on all three scorecards.
 After the loss Hernández took some brief time off but by 1996 he was back inside the ring, winning two bouts that year.